Culture Food & Travel

-Top chefs at the top of the Thames: Electrolux Cube brings spectacular fine dining experience to London
+Top chefs at the top of the Thames: Electrolux Cube brings spectacular fine-dining experience to London

 Obviously there is a strong marketing element to this operation, but there is also a concern for quality, as all the chefs cooking in this pop-up restaurant are credible professionals, not media stars.

 Sat Bains is not only a great chef and food connoisseur, but also a fabulous entertainer.
-He is presenting a seven-course menu based on British history and sustainability (Sat works closely with the University of Nottingham to reach this goal), each iconic dish influenced by the colonial countries.
+He is presenting a seven-course menu based on British history and sustainability (Bains works closely with the University of Nottingham to reach this goal), each iconic dish influenced by the colonial countries.

 The setting is stunning: a contemporary art box on top of the Royal Festival Hall, overlooking the Thames and the city of London.